Elmauro117/arbnb_super_webscrapp/README.md

 # arbnb_super_webscrapp
+Python scripts that uses Selenium to scrapp all sort of data from each ABNB.
+We are talking about, prices, places, comentaries, views, permissions, etc. Hope this might be helpful evne in your journey to get a house!

 #### Attention:
 1.- The file "copy" si the one with the definitions completed.
 The other one has a lot of code on how I developed it.